doegox/nfc-live/README.txt

   doc-*       => documentations
   driver-*    => drivers
   @config/    => will contain the chosen config
-Each of those subdirectories contains the following scripts:
+Each of those subdirectories contains (some of) the following scripts:
-    add.sh        => to add the corresponding item to the to-be-generated ISO prepare.sh    => occasionally a first step has to be performed before running add.sh to download required pieces clean.sh      => to clean data fetched by prepare.sh Some subdirectories are special:
+     add.sh       => to add the corresponding item to the to-be-generated ISO (opt)prepare.sh   => occasionally a first step has to be performed before running add.sh to download required pieces (opt)clean.sh     => to clean data fetched by prepare.sh (opt)live-*.sh    => will be used in live system to generate binaries Some subdirectories are special:
   *.devel     => they don't install directly the software but a script to be
                  run from the ISO to download and compile the software